Basic-Nature/html_Parser_prototype/readme.md

 - All scraping runs headlessly unless CAPTCHA is triggered.
 - `.env` is excluded from version control via `.gitignore`.
 - No credentials or session tokens are stored.
+- The web UI can be protected with authentication if deployed publicly.

 ---